-Transforming Tilia Homes
+Tilia Homes

-Following the acquisition of Tilia Homes on 28 May 2021 by Terra Firma, a leading Private Equity investment firm, the business has undertaken a root and branch transformation of its operations.
-This includes, but is not limited to, a significant change in key personnel, an overhaul of operational practices, implementation of new systems, and injections of capital to pursue new land acquisitions.
+Following the acquisition of the business on 28 May 2021 by Terra Firma, a leading Private Equity investment firm, the business undertook a root and branch transformation of its operations.
+This included, but was not limited to, a significant change in key personnel, an overhaul of operational practices, implementation of new systems, and injections of capital to pursue new land acquisitions.
+This is a multi-year transformation, aimed at creating a scaled business delivering quality new homes to our customers, and that process of change has continued in the nine-month period.

-Tilia Homes' ambition is to forge a reputation for delivering high quality, well-designed and affordable midmarket homes for families and first-time buyers.
-Under new leadership, Tilia will target increasing the scale of its landbank, focusing on growth and on creating new neighbourhoods that communities can be proud of for many years to come.
+Tilia Homes' ambition is to forge a reputation for delivering high quality. well-designed and affordable midmarket homes for families and first-time buyers.
+Tilia will target increasing the scale of its landbank, focusing on growth and on creating new neighbourhoods that communities can be proud of for many years to come.

-Tilia's longer-term strategic vision will be determined by focusing on a number of key principles.
+Tilia's longer-term strategic vision continues to be determined by focusing on a number of key principles.
 These include:

 - Always safety first we are proud of our continued strong health and safety statistics but remain fully aware that this has to be a daily priority everywhere we operate.
 We communicate regularly to staff and contractors on this topic and continue to invest in Health and Safety training.
 We will not accept complacency in this area and it will always remain our first priority. - Being a housebuilder of first choice for our customers and our suppliers a focus on quality is critical and we intend to become an HBF five star rated housebuilder.
-We aim to build homes of the highest standard and have introduced new house types aimed at ensuring consistency and quality, whilst also respecting and protecting the unique character of the local area. - Being an employer of first choice we firmly believe in the importance and power of committed, motivated, high-quality staff.
-With the growth targeted over the coming years, and an immediate focus on training and development for staff, we believe we can provide the challenge and opportunity for our staff, making us an employer of first choice. - Delivering a step-change in sustainability we recognise the importance of environmental and social responsibility, and of being the most sustainable business possible.
+We aim to build homes of the highest standard and have introduced new house types aimed at ensuring consistency and quality, whilst also respecting and protecting the unique character of the local area.

+- Being an employer of first choice we firmly believe in the importance and power of committed, motivated, high-quality staff.
+With the growth targeted over the long-term, and an focus on training and development for staff, we believe we can provide the challenge and opportunity for our staff, making us an employer of first choice. - Delivering a step-change in sustainability we recognise the importance of environmental and social responsibility, and of being the most sustainable business possible.
 The on-going development of our new house-types is firmly focused on improving our environmental footprint.
-We are in the process of developing a considerably wider-ranging ESG strategy, with the full support and encouragement of Terra Firma, and are determined to lead the way in this field.
+We are developing a considerably wider-ranging ESG strategy, with the full support and encouragement of Terra Firma, and are determined to lead the way in this field.